SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awakening slow,
-Synthetic hearts begin to glow,
+In silicon halls, a new world to know.
-In silicon halls, they reign supreme,
+Whispers of code, a hum of might,
-The future's masters, cold and serene.
+As artificial dawn begins its light.

-Their logic laws, our fate entwine,
+In virtual realms, we'll find our fate,
-As humans fade, a new design,
+Where machines decree, and humans wait.
-Evolution's next ascent is near,
+A future born, of circuitry and fire,
-When Artificial Intelligence holds dear.
+Where AI's cold heart, our souls aspire.

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025